 As is often the case in a small town, Ardmore doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Ardmore is quite a bit lower than the national average among all cities of 21.84%: just 12.64% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Ardmore with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.

 Ardmore is a somewhat ethnically-diverse town.
 The people who call Ardmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ardmore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ardmore include English, Irish, German, Italian, and European.